fairfax-newsnow/adonis-pickler/README.md

 res1: play.api.libs.json.JsValue = {"t":"MlWrapper","args":{"algo":"SUPERVISED","reg":"LOGISTIC"}}
 ```
 ###Any type inside a case class
-If a case class having an attribute of type `Any`, it can be supported provided the runtime type of the attribute is:
+If a case class has an attribute of type `Any`, pickling can be supported provided the attribute runtime type is:
 * A primitive type
 * Does not contain generic, e.g. `List[Int]`.
 Because generics information can only be captured in compiled time.